- Overview of Land Records

 IOMFHS Bulletin Board is a very active forum which is typically used for posting (and responding to) Isle of Man family history queries, requests for help etc.

-Lawsons BMD Micro Site contains multiple valuable online indexes relating to the Isle of Man.
+Wills, Marriage Contracts and other Documents contains multiple valuable online indexes relating to the Isle of Man.
 It also contains the transcriptions of many Manx wills.
-Wills, Marriage Contracts and other Documents includes some significant additions to the above site.
-(Note the new URL for this latter website as of Feb 2013.)

 Manx Notebook A huge site containing a great deal of information.
 Notable inclusions are the online text of many old Manx publications and concise summaries of many thousands of Manx wills.
 Also included are some extracted property records.